Progress report for GW19-198

 Each farmer is using their own field equipment, thus dimensions of experimental strips for each farm are slightly different depending on width of seeder and combine.
 GPS units on tractors and combines, and geospatially referenced yield monitors on the combines are already in place on the farmer’s equipment.
 Two of the farmers (Bailey and O’Connor) have protein monitors on their combines as well which will enable further crop quality analysis.

 Automatically aggregated data for each field includes as-applied maps of variable seeding rates, yield points, NDVI, and topographic information (elevation, slope, aspect).
 As-applied maps are collected from the seeder computer, yield points are collected from combine mounted yield monitors, and NDVI and topographic information are compiled via google earth engine of satellite information from NASA’s Modis and Landsat 8 instruments (He et al., 2018).
 As this project develops these data collection processes will be automated to the point where a farmer can input a field boundary box, and all other information is automatically gathered to produce an experimental rate trial and optimized seeding rates once yield information is gathered.
 Data will be analyzed using linear and non-linear regression and random forest with R statistics packages in R Studio (Version 1.1.453 – © 2009-2018 RStudio, Inc.).
-Maps for producers will be produced in ArcGIS Pro and R Studio.
+Maps for producers will be produced in ArcGIS Pro, QGIS, and R Studio.

 Objective 3) Computer Model and App